 - Parkinson’s Disease

 Not all illnesses are covered by critical illness insurance and it’s unlikely you’ll be able to claim for conditions that you or a close relative have had previously.
 However, this is something that should be addressed in the application process.
-Whether or not you can claim on your policy also depends on the severity of your illness or incapacity, as you will need to be extremely unwell or severely, permanently disabled to receive a payout.

 Does Income Protection insurance cover illnesses?

-How much will Income Protection cost?
+How much does Income Protection cost?

 - Your age